 The company has also regularly engaged with Japanese NGOs.
-Details on the engagement in Japan are provided in Section 7.8.
+Details on the engagement in Japan are provided in Section 6.12.

-7.7.4 International
+7.11.4 International

-Recognising the importance of a reasonably justified approach to environmental issues, the company continued cooperation with the International Union for conservation of nature and natural resources (IUCN) and proposed to establish a specialists group to provide consulting that will enable the company to adopt optimal solutions during construction and operations of offshore facilities that do not impact gray whales.
+Recognising the importance of a reasonably justified approach to environmental issues, the company continued cooperation with the International Union for conservation of nature and natural resources (IUCN) and an established specialists' group that provides advice that enables the company to adopt optimal solutions during construction and operations of offshore facilities to protect gray whales.
 In November 2006 the first meeting with the Western Gray Whale Advisory Panel (WGWAP) was held, convened by the IUCN at Sakhalin Energy's request.
-The general meetings of the Panel are held in accordance with the WGWAP Terms of Reference (ToR), they are accompanied by a number of focus group meetings on certain issues.
-The experts are drawing up recommendations for improvements in offshore construction, operation and research related to gray whales, which are carefully considered by Sakhalin Energy for their applicability the company's research and mitigation programmes.
+The general meetings of the Panel are held in accordance with the WGWAP Terms of Reference (ToR)7, and supplemented by a number of Task Force group meetings on specific topics.
+The WGWAP draws up recommendations for improvements in offshore construction, operation and research related to gray whales, which are carefully considered by Sakhalin Energy for their applicability to the company's research and mitigation programmes.